-Students should be aware that University of the People does not provide access to courses, including students' own contributions to their courses, beyond the current term.
-Following the first week after unofficial grades are posted within Moodle, access to the previous term's courses is discontinued.

-Students are advised to save all of their work on their computers in case they want to access it at a later date.
-To request access to a course syllabus for a course they have completed, students may contact the Office of Academic Affairs at academic.affairs@uopeople.edu.
+Students should be aware that University of the People provides limited access to previous courses, including students' own contributions to their courses.
+This access is limited to the current and previous term.
+Note this access may be removed at any time at the University's discretion.
+Students are advised to save all of their work on their computers in case they want to access it at a laterdate.
+To request access to a course syllabus for a course they have completed, students may contact theOffice of Academic Affairs at academic.affairs@uopeople.edu.